-5.0 INDIAN TRIBE NEED FOR ELECTRICITY
+6.0 INDIAN TRIBE NEED FOR ELECTRICITY

 This provision is not directly applicable to Douglas PUD; Douglas PUD is not an Indian tribe.
-However, the Wells Project is partially located on the Colville Indian Reservation and the CCT receive an allocation of Project power pursuant to the Colville Power Sales Contract (Table 2.3-2).
+However, the Wells Project is partially located on the Colville Indian Reservation and the CCT receive an allocation of Project power pursuant to the Colville Power Sales Contract (Table 3.3-2).

-6.0 EFFECT ON TRANSMISSION SYSTEM
+7.0 EFFECT ON TRANSMISSION SYSTEM

-6.1 Effects of Redistribution of Power Flows
+7.1 Effects of Redistribution of Power Flows

-Douglas PUD utilizes two 230 kV transmission lines, 43 miles in length, and one 115 kV transmission line, 10 miles in length, to deliver power from the Wells Project to its primary distribution switchyards.
+Douglas PUD utilizes two 230 kV transmission lines, 41 miles in length to deliver power from the Wells Project to the Douglas switchyard.
 Douglas PUD has 868.1 miles of overhead distribution line and 323.2 miles of underground distribution line serving over 18,000 customers in Douglas County.
 The effects of redistribution of power flows would force Douglas PUD, in the near term, to purchase replacement power at a considerably greater cost than Project power.
 The costs of replacement power would include transmission wheeling costs to deliver power to Douglas PUD's primary distribution switchyards.
 In the long term, Douglas PUD would need to construct a source of equivalent replacement power, most likely an IGCC plant.

-6.2 Advantages of Licensee's System
+7.2 Advantages of Licensee's System